DataAnalyticsEngineering/FANS/README.md

 ### Traditional Installation

-If you're setting up FANS on a personal computer or in a non-HPC environment, use the apt package manager.
+If you're setting up FANS on a personal computer or in a non-HPC environment, please use the apt package manager.
 For the build toolchain:

 ```bash
 apt-get install \
     software-properties-common \